Kristinbarr/reddit-ranker-FE/README.md

 - push prettierrc to the repo
   ~~- figure out routing for both login and registration, not sure how to do it with redux~~ ~~- need to access the components history prop inside the actions folder~~
-- looking to do recommended posts, and get request to get that back from the system
+- ~~looking to do recommended posts, and get request to get that back from the system~~

+### Wednesday

 - PostForm and submit a post to the backend
+- Where are we submitting a draft for evaluation?
+  - do we submit the draft to the backend for evaluation or do we submit it to the DS API?
+- Need to make a SavedPost Component
+  - has EDIT/DELETE buttons
+- Need to make a recommendation component

 ## Questions to People